Blog Image

 1- Planning Stage

 To maximize the benefits of the mentoring program, senior leadership should establish clear guidelines, expectations, and organizational goals.
-The program should also provide regular feedback mechanisms and peer learning opportunities for growth and development for both mentors and prospective mentees, adhering to the company culture.
+The program should also provide regular feedback mechanisms with feedback sessions and peer learning opportunities for growth and ongoing development for both mentors and prospective mentees, adhering to the company culture.

 2- Initiation Stage